gleam-lang/website/book-src/tour/bit-strings.md

-# Bit strings
+# Bit arrays

-Gleam has a convenient syntax for working directly with binary data called a Bit String.
-Bit Strings represent a sequence of 1s and 0s.
+Gleam has a convenient syntax for working directly with binary data called a Bit Array.
+Bit Arrays represent a sequence of 1s and 0s.

-Bit Strings are written literally with opening brackets `<<`, any number of bit string segments separated by commas, and closing brackets `>>`.
+Bit Arrays are written literally with opening brackets `<<`, any number of bit array segments separated by commas, and closing brackets `>>`.

-## Bit String Segments
+## Bit Array Segments

-By default a Bit String segment represents 8 bits, also known as 1 byte.
+By default a Bit Array segment represents 8 bits, also known as 1 byte.

 ```gleam
 // This is the number 3 as an 8 bit value.